UpstreamInno/guardian_client/README.md

 Furthermore, it serves to reinforce and remind the user of the important instructions we have been given from healthcare professionals, e.g. social distancing and hand-washing hygiene.

-*Real time reporting of symptoms don't help things much because you will usually report them from home!
-What's important is knowing who you might have had close contact with over the last few days, often before you were showing symptoms!
-The only way to achieve this is with a passive background location tracker requiring no interactions from the user.*
+*People have to stop focusing on maps!
+Maps are not important.
+What is important is who you might have bumped into before you knew you were sick.*

+*Real time reporting is also not going to work.
+People will report they are sick from their home usually - and they've already been sick for a day or so.*

 # Specifications